Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 - #trait[Speaker] includes communication, group dynamics, leadership, empathy, and various forms of self- expression, such as oratory, performance, and art.

-Sometimes more than one role might apply.
-Sneak up on a poacher with #trait[Scout] or #trait[Scoundrel] sums up your knack for trickery, crime, spying, sleight of hand, defeating security measures like traps or alarms.?
+Sometimes multiple roles might apply.
+Sneak up on a poacher with #trait[Scout] or #trait[Scoundrel]?
 Give battlefield orders with #trait[Soldier] or #trait[Speaker]?
-In those cases, choose the one your character favours.
+In those cases, choose the one your character prefers.

 === Character Creation: Roles
 Assign the following die ratings to your five roles, in any order: #d10, #d8, #d6, #d6, #d4.